hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

     - uses: azureStorage/enableStaticWebsite # You can remove this if your project does not contain a tab.
         with:
-        storageResourceId: ${{PROVISIONOUTPUT__AZURESTORAGETABOUTPUT__STORAGERESOURCEID}} # Reference the Azure Storage resource id outputted in arm/deploy action.
-Feel free to modify your bicep files to output the value with a better environment variable name and reference it here.
-Note: the `PROVISIONOUTPUT__`` prefix is required because every output in provision.bicep is wrapped in a provisionOutput variable in current bicep files.
+        storageResourceId: <azure-storage-resource-id> # Reference the Azure Storage resource id outputted in arm/deploy action.
+You can output the resource id in `main.bicep` with your preferred environment variable name.
+For example: use `output TAB_STORAGE_RESOURCE_ID string = provision.outputs.azureStorageTabOutput.storageResourceId` to output the Azure Storage resource id to `TAB_STORAGE_RESOURCE_ID` in .env.{env} file.
         indexPage: index.html
         errorPage: error.html